oscarcs/hacks/README.md

-# hxRL
+# hacks
-Haxe roguelike library.
+Haxe roguelike framework.

-This project aims to provide a high-level, framework-agnostic, cross-platform library for writing roguelikes in Haxe.
+This project aims to provide a high-level, framework-agnostic, cross-platform framework for writing roguelikes in Haxe.

 ## What is this?
 Currently, the project mostly consists mainly of an ASCII/tile renderer, data structures for world loading, tile loading, UI, seeded random, and color management.